Darkomen78/automation/MetaSkip/README.md

 * com.infernobox.firstrun.plist

-Place this file in **/System/Library/User Template/Non_localized/Library/LaunchAgents/** (chmod 644 / chown root:wheel)
+Place this file in **/System/Library/User Template/Lang.lproj/Library/LaunchAgents/**
+*chown root:wheel and chmod 644*
 Launch the "firstrun.sh" script locate in the **/Applications/Utilities/IT** folder